RayBenefield/hermes/worklog.md

 # Work Log

+## #39

+Did a bunch of refactoring to remove dependencies.
+I no longer require an external dependency for messaging in fb messenger now.
+I also removed lodash from being needed in the firebase db lib.
+Refactored how we were doing some of the Facebook message sending and removed a thing I didn't need.
+And next I'll start working on the fetching of profile information.

 ## #38

 Spent time to setup a dev script to populate the queue so it is easy to fill it